 We have laptops available for use in the classrooms to help with cross-curricular use, for example researching on the internet in humanities, or creating graphs in Science.
 As well as PCs and laptops, the children have the opportunity to use digital cameras, sensors and simple robots.
 We are looking to purchase some tablets to support learning.

-This subject is co-ordinated by Kate Mackrell and Dan Cranstone.
+This subject is co-ordinated by Kate Mackrell.